Economy of Quebec: Mining

 Québec has immense mining potential, and in 2021, it was the second highest mineral-producing province by value at $11.9 billion, coming second to British Columbia ($12.9 billion).
-The Abitibi also has the world’s largest Archean volcano-sedimentary belt and is known for its gold, copper, zinc, and silver resources.
-Québec develops 17 metals and 12 nonmetals, giving it Canada’s most diverse resource base.
+The Abitibi also has the world's largest Archean volcano-sedimentary belt and is known for its gold, copper, zinc, and silver resources.
+Québec develops 17 metals and 12 nonmetals, giving it Canada's most diverse resource base.
 Without including corporate income tax, the Québec government received $1.3 billion in 2018, while the Government of Canada received an extra $500 million through mining activities.

 Approximately 30 minerals are mined, with the most important being iron, gold, nickel, titanium, niobium, zinc, copper, silver, and stone.
 In 2010, the province was the largest producer of zinc in Canada and the second largest producer of gold and iron.
 The province is also the world's second-largest producer of niobium and the third of titanium dioxide.
-The province's first diamond mine is scheduled to commence operations in 2016.
+The Renard diamond mine operated between 2014 and 2023, owned by Stornaway Diamonds.
+As of 2024, after Stornoway filed for bankruptcy protection, Australian-owned Winsome Resources has made efforts to purchase the mine, with the intention of repurposing it as a lithium processing plant.
+The world´s largest greenfield phosphate reserve is in Lac à Paul.
 The province has 27 mines, around 200 exploration firms, and 12 primary processing plants.
 In 2010 the value of mineral shipments from the province was about $6.8 billion.

 Imports and exports

-Quebec exported C$ 98 billion in 2021, making it Canada's third highest exporter out of 13 exporters.
-Fixed wing aircraft, unladen weight (C$ 5.36B), aluminium unwrought, not alloyed (C$ 4.64B), aluminium unwrought, alloyed (C$ 4.24B), iron ore, concentrate, not iron pyrites, unagglomerate (C$ 4.22B), and wood; coniferous species, other than of...
-(C$ 2.65B) were Quebec's top exports in 2021.
+Quebec exported C$98 billion in 2021, making it Canada's third highest exporter out of 13 exporters.
+Fixed wing aircraft, unladen weight (C$5.36B), aluminium unwrought, not alloyed (C$4.64B), aluminium unwrought, alloyed (C$4.24B), iron ore, (C$4.22B), and wood; coniferous species, other than of...
+(C$2.65B) were Quebec's top exports in 2021.

-In 2021, Canada's Quebec imported C$ 87.5B, making it the 2nd largest importer out of the 13 importers in Canada.
+In 2021, Canada's Quebec imported C$87.5B, making it the 2nd largest importer out of the 13 importers in Canada.
 In 2021 top imports of Quebec were Petroleum oils, oils from bituminous minerals,...
-(C$ 4.57B), Other Aircraft parts (C$ 2.76B), Parts of turbo-jet or turbo-propeller engines (C$ 2.28B), Petroleum spirit for motor vehicles (C$ 2.18B), and Medicaments nes, in dosage (C$ 1.83B).
+(C$4.57B), Other Aircraft parts (C$2.76B), Parts of turbo-jet or turbo-propeller engines (C$2.28B), Petroleum spirit for motor vehicles (C$2.18B), and Medicaments nes, in dosage (C$1.83B).

 In November 2022, Quebec exported mostly to United States (C$6.68B), China (C$309M), France (C$222M), Mexico (C$143M), and Germany (C$136M), and imported mostly from United States (C$3.06B), China (C$1.16B), Italy (C$378M), Germany (C$366M), and Brazil (C$309M).

 The North American Free Trade Agreement (NAFTA), grants Quebec, among other things, the access to a market of 130 million consumers within 1000 km.
 With the World Trade Organization (WTO) and the NAFTA, Quebec is increasing its ability to compete internationally.
 Following these agreements, trade relations with other countries were boosted.
 As a result, Quebec has seen its exports increase significantly.